KoSKuma/ffxiv-google-apps-script/ARCHITECTURE.md

 - **Internal Utilities**: `Utils.gs` functions used by public functions (not exposed)
 - **Internal Config**: `Config.gs` constants used by public functions (not exposed)
 - Library users only need to call public functions - all internals are handled automatically
-- Example: `LibraryName.processData(spreadsheetId)` uses CONFIG and Utils internally
+- Example: `LibraryName.lookupItemInfo(itemName)` uses CONFIG and Utils internally

 ### Configuration Pattern
 - All configuration values centralized in `Config.gs`